Grainne10/Pands-Project/README.md

 ![alt text](<Histogram Petal Width.png>)

-The histogram of the petal width shows that setosa is the shortest in cm under 0.5cm, versicolor lies between 1cm and 1.8cm and virginica is between approximately 1.4cm and 2.5cm.
-Again is it easier to identify the three species by petal length and  petal width rather than the sepal length and sepal width where is is more of an overlap between the three species.
+The histogram of the petal width shows that setosa is the shortest in cm under 0.6cm, versicolor lies between 1cm and 1.8cm and virginica is between approximately 1.4cm and 2.5 cm.
+Again is it easier to identify the three species by petal length and  petal width rather than the sepal length and sepal width where there is more of an overlap between the three species.

 Next we will look at some **Bivariate Analysis** where two variables are compared.